-Distribution: Canyons of the Snake and lower Salmon Rivers, eastern Oregon and western Idaho.
+Distribution: Occurring east of the Cascades crest in the southeastern counties in Washington; southeastern Washington to the canyons of the Snake and lower Salmon Rivers in eastern Oregon and western Idaho.

 Conservation Status: Threatened in Washington (WANHP)